Skip to main content

 Chat Model Client

 The Chat Model Client is responsible for invoking the LLM with the user’s query and previous history (if available).
-In the BR-ADK, an LLM Client is a specialized caller that uses predefined system instructions and user instructions to accomplish a specific task.
+In BAT-ADK, an LLM Client is a specialized caller that uses predefined system instructions and processes user inputs (or intermediate graph inputs) to accomplish a specific task.

 src/llm_clients/__init__.py